 Finding critical bugs in the shortest time.

 The team can run a short ET session on the application.
-Using their experience and knowledge they will most likely find major issues that are not correctly defined in the user stories.
+Using their experience and knowledge, they will most likely find significant issues not correctly defined in the user stories.
 Sometimes, there is no other way besides diving into the water.

 Although ET provides solid ground for testers to use imagination and skill, the testing session should still be controlled and monitored.
 Here is a simple template:

 Exploratory testing is not ad-hoc testing.
 It should always start with some planning.
 A good start is to ask your testers to provide information about the main testing flows that they want to explore, their ideas for testing and the main goals they want to achieve.

 Exploratory sessions should be limited in time.
 If it takes more than a few hours, a review should be done to understand its progress and how effective it is.

 Note that the review process should be quick, not distract the tester from the primary goal.
 Here are some essential tips for conducting an adequate review:

 What type of bugs were found, and how did they affect the session?